njseeto/notes/content/posts/2019-11-19-Command-Line-Basics.md

 **Moving**

-The below renames a file; batman.txt is renamed to spiderman.txt
+The below moves and renames a file; batman.txt is renamed to spiderman.txt

 <pre>mv batman.txt spiderman.txt</pre>